Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

 Kauai has some of the best snorkeling in Hawaii islands.
 Many visitors head to the South Shore to enjoy Poipu Beach snorkeling, which is perfect for kids and beginner snorkelers.

-But, Tunnels Beach up in North Shore Kauai is definitely one of the best places to snorkel in Kauai for experienced swimmers.
+But, Kauai Tunnels Beach up in North Shore Kauai is definitely one of the best places to snorkel in Kauai for experienced swimmers.
+Kauai’s North Shore will offer you great snorkeling spots filled with tropical fish, and coral reefs you will love to explore.

 KAUAI SNORKELING TOURS

-Lawai Beach Snorkeling Tour: If you’re looking for kid-friendly snorkeling in Kauai Hawaii, this tour is perfect for families.RESERVE NOW
+Lawai Beach Snorkeling Tour: If you’re looking for kid-friendly snorkeling in Kauai, Hawaii, this tour is perfect for families and is one of the best snorkeling in Hawaii for beginners.
+Check out the latest prices and more details.

 Snorkeling Big Island